The Financial Guidance and Claims Act (2018)

 - On conviction on indictment, imprisonment for up to two years and/or a fine.

 What is perhaps disappointing is that Medical Reporting Organisations and Credit Hire Organisations were not included within this new regulatory regime.
-It remains our view that all those who engage in the provision of services to claimants in the pursuit of a claim should be brought under the one regulatory umbrella, to prevent dysfunctional behaviors and to avoid leaving open unregulated avenues of exploitation.
+It remains our view that all those who engage in the provision of services to claimants in the pursuit of a claim should be brought under the one regulatory umbrella, to prevent dysfunctional behaviours and to avoid leaving open unregulated avenues of exploitation.

 The ban on cold calling